ande897b/Homework4Umbraco/Homework4Umbraco/wwwroot/ReadMe.txt

 ﻿Okay so i gave it a shot, not everything went as hoped but i did my best.

+Go to package manager and do the following commands:
+	Add-migration LoginFromUmbraco -Context ApplicatinDbContext
+	Update-Database -Context ApplicatinDbContext

 If its launches on local host without problems -> Register in top right corner (Email + Password(Can just be made up), This was supposed to be admin rights) - You can enter the raffle without being logged in, but to view entries it is required.
 Features and things i spend time on: